 Yes, one can bleach already bleached hair.
 However, one should note that bleaching twice a row can result in harsher damages.

 Bleaching strips off hair’s natural oils.
 It’s how it naturally works.
-Bleaching twice damages hair as it increases its dryness and brittleness.
-Hair health is always the number one consideration when planning to bleach hear the second time.
+Bleaching twice damages hair, increasing its dryness and brittleness.
+Hair health is always the number one consideration when planning to bleach hair the second time.
 Always start with a strand test by sampling bleach products on a strand of hair to see if the hair can handle rebleaching.

 Can You Bleach Your Hair Two Times in a Row?

 Yes, one can bleach hair two times in a row.
-But it would depend on the health and capability of the hair to undergo another bleaching process.
-Consider hair health before having it bleached again.
+However, the health and capability of the hair to undergo another bleaching process would depend on it.
+Consider hair health before bleaching it again.

 How Do You Bleach Your Hair a Second Time?

-Bleach hair the second time by following the same hair preparation and bleaching process as the first time bleaching.
-The only difference the second time is to allow more time for deep-conditioning the hair.
+Bleach hair the second time by following the same hair preparation and bleaching process as the first time.
+The only difference is to allow more time for deep conditioning.
 Wait 4-6 weeks before bleaching hair again to let it rest and hydrate using hair care treatments.

-Bleaching hair the second time makes for stricter considerations.
-Check hair health whether it’s capable of another bleaching process.
+Bleaching hair the second time requires stricter considerations.
+Check hair health to see if it’s capable of another bleaching process.
 Before bleaching hair again, one has to wait weeks for the hair to rest.
 Before the second bleaching, hair pampering will involve hydrating and moisturizing it.
-Never use any heat-styling tools like straitening or curling irons.
+Never use any heat-styling tools like straightening or curling irons.

 How Many Times Should I Bleach My Hair Blonde?